 About the Authors

-- Mark Anderson works as an instructional specialist in ELA and special education in the Bronx.
+- Mark Anderson works as an instructional specialist in ELA supporting schools in the Bronx.

 - Will Johnson teaches special education at a public high school in Brooklyn, New York.
 Before teaching, he worked in journalism and construction.
 As a teacher, his areas of specialization are writing, poetry and global history.
 He was a winner of NBC Education Nation’s 2011 Teacher Essay Contest, and his writing has been published in The NY Times, The Nation, Labor Notes, Chalkbeat NY, Jacobin, and MacMillan’s Encyclopedia of Race and Racism.